At a glance: Medicare health insurance in Massachusetts

 Original Medicare does not limit out-of-pocket costs, so most enrollees maintain some form of supplemental coverage.
 Nationwide, more than half of Original Medicare beneficiaries get their supplemental coverage through an employer-sponsored plan or Medicaid.
 But for those who don’t, private Medigap plans (also known as Medicare supplement plans, or MedSupp) will pay some or all of the out-of-pocket costs they would otherwise have to pay if they had only Original Medicare.

 In all but three states, Medigap plans are standardized under federal rules.
 But Massachusetts is one of the three states where a waiver allows the state to design different Medigap plans.
 In other states, there are ten different Medigap plan designs.
-But in Massachusetts, there’s just the Medicare Core Plan and the Medicare Supplement 1 (this AARP article about the Core Plan and Supplement 1 is an interesting read).
+But in Massachusetts, there’s just the Medicare Core Plan and the Medicare Supplement 1.

 In addition to having different standardization rules for Medigap coverage, Massachusetts has strong consumer protections in the Medigap market.
 It’s one of eight states where insurers are required to use community rating, which means that premiums cannot vary based on age.
 Community rating even extends to disabled Medicare beneficiaries under age 65 in Massachusetts.
 The state also prohibits pre-existing condition waiting periods on Medigap plans (in most states, Medigap insurers can impose pre-existing condition waiting periods of up to six months if the enrollee didn’t have continuous coverage prior to enrolling).